Root Awakening

 Everything continued.
 The bar held its Thursday.

 Dale’s phone sat face-down where he’d left it.
-He reached for it — the automatic reach, the one that had no thought behind it, the reaching-for-the-phone that was the modern equivalent of looking for an exit.
+He reached for it, the automatic reach, the one that had no thought behind it, the reaching-for-the-phone that was the modern equivalent of looking for an exit.
 His hand touched the case.

-He looked at his hand on the phone.
-Looked at it the way he sometimes looked at his own behavior in the middle of executing it — the therapist’s habit that survived everything else, the observer who couldn’t be evicted even when the rest of the machinery ran without him.
+He looked at it the way he sometimes looked at his own behavior in the middle of executing it, the therapist’s habit that survived everything else, the observer who couldn’t be evicted even when the rest of the machinery ran without him.
+He was going to open his phone, scroll, deliver himself from the present moment into a manufactured one.
+He knew this with perfect clarity.

 He withdrew his hand.